Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 Oh, yeah.

-And a Flintstone, the Flintstones, one of my all-time favorite childhood cartoon shows, along with Yogi Bear.
+And a Flintstone, The Flintstones, one of my all-time favorite childhood cartoon shows, along with Yogi Bear.

 Friday afternoon after school, get home and watch the Flintstones and Yogi Bear Jetsons and all that.

-Seth McFarlane.
+Seth MacFarlane.

 Now, there's going to be...